Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 Get a Professional Textile Appraisal

-If your quilt shows early fabrics, strong handwork, or meaningful provenance, our specialists can document condition, comparable sales, and a defensible value range.
+If your quilt shows early fabrics, strong handwork, or meaningful provenance, our specialists can document condition, market evidence, and a defensible value range.

 • Clear notes on stitching, fabrics, repairs, and provenance